freenas/freenas-docs/userguide/services.rst

 achieve more than about 30-40MB/sec typically.
 Remember that other loads such as ZFS will also require CPU resources and may cause Samba performance to be less than optimal.

-Samba's *write cache* parameter has been reported to improve write performance in some configurations and can be added to the :guilabel:`Auxiliary parameters` field.
-Use an integer value which is a multiple of _SC_PAGESIZE (typically *4096*) to avoid memory fragmentation.
-This will increase Samba's memory requirements and should not be used on systems with limited RAM.
 #endif freenas

 Windows automatically caches file sharing information.
 If changes are